zeeshan811/BSCP_Notes/README.md

 This guide provides a comprehensive flow for testing various types of HTTP request smuggling vulnerabilities, including both HTTP/1.1 and HTTP/2 scenarios.

+What can you do with it?
+- smuggle a request through a normal request, which would be blocked under normal circumstances, that response will be queued and when you send any other request you will be served that responses
+- If there is a reflected XSS, then you can use the second request to be in the queue and the response will be served to a user who visits the website next, you can use fetch payload to get cookie
+- Again you can queue a response and if a user who has signed up will be served up their response, and their response which may contain cookie will be served up to you and then you can use that cookie, to sign in

 ## Flow Chart for Testing HTTP Request Smuggling

 ### 1. Start